metalogico/laravel-formello/README.md

 php artisan make:formello --model=Product
 ```

-The script will generate a skeleton file that contains a basic field definition
-for each fillable field found in your model.
+The script will generate a skeleton file that contains a basic field definition for each fillable field found in your model.

 ## Rendering the Form

-In your controller for the create:
+In your controller for an empty form (create action):

 ```php
 public function create()